Mental Health Speaker For Schools Training Topics

 Spotting Students at Risk: The educator’s role in preventing suicide & self-harm behaviors

 Audience: For university faculty and K-12 educators.
+(Or a program for school nurses.)

 - How to spot students/co-workers at risk and what to say/do

-- Self-care for you
+- Self-care for educators

 “Thanks to your training I was able to ask a student about suicide today.
 While I was nervous, it felt strangely empowering!”